BMW 6 Series (F12): Gran Coupé (F06)

-The F06 Gran Coupé is the four-door coupé variant of the 6 Series, and was launched in June 2012 at the Geneva International Motor Show.
+The F06 Gran Coupé is the four-door coupé variant of the 6 Series, and was launched in March 2012 at the Geneva International Motor Show.
 The design of the Gran Coupé was inspired by the 2007 BMW CS Concept.

 The wheelbase of the Gran Coupé is 117 mm longer than the F13 coupé, and the same length as the BMW F10 5 Series.
 Compared with the F13 coupé, the body is 112 mm longer, and 23 mm taller.
 The Gran Coupé has a 4+1 seating arrangement, meaning there are two full-size rear seats, and one smaller rear middle seat.
 Compared to the F01 7 Series, the Gran Coupe has a larger trunk (16.2 cubic feet versus 14 cubic feet) less headroom in the back seats due to the sloping rear roof line.

 Production of the Gran Coupe models began in March 2012 and ended in September 2018.
-Although production ended in fall of 2018, the F06 Gran Coupe are available in the 2019 model year.
+Although production ended in the fall of 2018, the F06 Gran Coupe was available in the 2019 model year.